-We’ve covered the main elements that impact your visibility in our search results: being available when guests are searching, ensuring pricing and policies are competitive for your offering, and keeping your content accurate and attractive.
+We’ve gone through the main elements that impact your visibility in our search results: Being available when guests are searching, ensuring pricing and policies are competitive for your offering, and keeping your content accurate and attractive.

-But it doesn’t stop there.
+It doesn’t stop there, though.
 Remember that during the stay, you are your own brand manager!
 Writing a personal welcome message and being available for questions can really add to a guest’s overall experience.
-Guest message templates can save time and make communicating with guests easier.
+Guest message templates can save time and help make communicating with guests easier.

-In the long term, managing guest expectations through your content and having good communication with guests will help you get even better Guest Reviews, which will influence others to book since so many people filter searches based on guest review scores.
-It’s also a nice, human touch to respond to every guest who takes the time to review your property, whether positive or critical.
+In the long term, managing guest expectations through your content and having good communication with guests will help you to get even better Guest Reviews, which influence others to book, as many people filter searches based on guest review scores.
+It’s also a nice human touch to respond to every guest who takes the time to review your property, whether positive or critical.
 Check out our tips for responding to reviews.

 You can capture the attention of even more potential guests with the help of Booking.com’s visibility tools.